ant-wireless/Android_ANTRadioService/README.md

 Changelog
 ==============
+<b><u>Android_ANTRadioService_4-7-0 (Changes since 4.6.0) - 8 Aug 2014:</u></b>

+* Fix service to be visible on Play Store for phones without bluetooth again
+* Fix null pointer crash in ChannelCloseController.onChannelMessage() when adapter changes state
+* Fix burst function to return earlier when channel drops to search instead of waiting the full search timeout period

 <b><u>Android_ANTRadioService_4-6-0 (Changes since 4.5.0.RC3) - 5 Aug 2014:</u></b>

-* Added better logging for serial message length failures
-* Add bluetooth permissions as required (as per Google's suggestion since some adapters require interaction with bluetooth stack)
+* Add advanced burst support
 * Fix channel not being made available if a task failed in the cleanup after it was released
-* Add advanced burst support
+* Add bluetooth permissions to mainfest(as per Google's suggestion since some adapters require interaction with bluetooth stack)
 * Added handling of an error where the closed channel event is not received after a search timeout on some old firmware, such as in the Xperia Ray
-* Remove some unnecessary logging
+* Added better logging for serial message length failures

 <b><u>Android_ANTRadioService_4-5-0_RC3 (Changes since 4.02.00):</u></b>